Pascendi Dominici gregis: Context

 Pius X viewed the church as under siege, intellectually from rationalism and materialism, politically from liberalism and anti-clericalism.
 The pope condemned modernism, a loose movement of Catholic biblical scholars, philosophers and theologians who believed that the church could not ignore new modernist interpretations concerning the Bible.
 Modernist nun Maude Petre would later recall, "We must remember, in fairness to those who were not always fair, that the impact of historical criticism on the traditional teaching of the Church was terrifying; that it seemed a case of saving the very essence of the Christian faith from destruction".

 Alfred Loisy held that only scientific exegesis is verifiable and therefore, reliable.
 Interpretation based on faith, on the other hand, "is a purely subjective".
 This discounts entirely the value of revelation.
 Concerning Jesus, "In the person of Christ, they say, science and history encounter nothing that is not human.
 Therefore, in virtue of the first canon deduced from agnosticism, whatever there is in His history suggestive of the divine, must be rejected".
-The threat was seen as more severe as appearing to come from member of the ordained clergy.
+The threat was seen as more severe as appearing to come from a member of the ordained clergy.